Contact Information:

 retired from General Electric (mobile radio product design) for many

 years.
-My amateur radio call is K4ZAD, but
+My amateur radio call is K4ZAD, but listening and experimenting/building were generally

 Raleigh NC which is, unfortunately, very far from the rivers.